 Vacation rentals are all the rage on the French Riviera, where else can you get a private pool and bedrooms for 20 friends?
 While it’s a superb way to indulge in the extreme lap of French luxury travel, French vacation rentals also work for the budget minded because they can be much cheaper than hotels.

 Nice, for example, has loads of reasonably-priced holiday apartments.
 I’ve rented apartments in both the Musicians Quarter and on the Promenade des Anglais, and it has worked out well both times.
 (Except for that stupid time my boyfriend decided to rent a motorcycle in France – I can’t believe I still married him.)

-#9: Enjoy the nightlife
+#9: Enjoy some Riviera nightlife